Call our Florida Birth Injury Lawyers: 888-677-7764

 - MRA (magnetic resonance angiography)

-If your infant has suffered a pediatric stroke or any other injuries before, during, or after childbirth and you believe a medical professional should be held liable, call our Miami birth injury attorneys right away.
+If your infant has suffered a pediatric stroke or any other injuries before, during, or after childbirth and you believe a medical professional should be held liable, call our Florida birth injury lawyers right away.
 When you contact our legal team, we will examine the details of your case and determine who should be held responsible.
 We can fight for your rights and future.

 To discuss your case today, call Freidin Brown, P.A. right away.